siggame/Joueur.cpp/README.md

-# C++ Joueur Client
+# C++ Chess Client

 This is the client for the [Cadre][cadre] AI framework.
 It can play multiple different games, though you will probably only be interested in one at a time.

 In general, try to stay out of the `joueur/` folder, it does most of the heavy lifting to play on our game servers.

-Each AI, and the game objects it manipulates are all in `games/game_name/`, with your very own AI living in `games/game_name/ai.hpp` and `games/game_name/ai.cpp` files for you to make smarter.
+Each AI, and the game objects it manipulates are all in `games/chess/`, with your very own AI living in `games/chess/ai.hpp` and `games/chess/ai.cpp` files for you to make smarter.

 ## How to Run